m081429/707884/README.md

  We set up the following directories for ViT-16 and ViT-256 pretraining respectively:
   - `patch_256_pretraining/`: Directory of raw `[256 × 256]` patches (as `*.png` format) extracted from the `tar_patch_4096/` subdirectories of each cancer type, used to pretrain ViT-16.
   - `region_4096_pretraining/`: Directory of pre-extracted ViT-16 features for each `[4096 × 4096]` region across all WSIs (in total: 433779 regions).
 Each `*.pt` file is a `[256 × 384]`-sized Tensor, which is a 256-length sequence of pre-extracted ViT-16 features for each `[256 × 256]` patch.
 This folder is used to pretain ViT-256.
   - `ckpts/pretrain/`: Directory for holding the pretrained weights, which we use for feature extraction.
+Our pretraining method largely follows the original [DINO](https://github.com/facebookresearch) framework for conventional `[256 × 256]` image pretraining using ViT-16, which we extend to the `[4096 × 4096]` setting.
+Again, note that the `-16` suffix refers to using [16 × 16]-sized tokens in a ViT model, and the `-256` suffix using [256 × 256]-sized tokens in a ViT model.
 The following commands below are used for pretraining.

 ```python
 python -m torch.distributed.launch --nproc_per_node=8 main_dino256.py --arch vit_small --data_path /path/to/TCGA_PRETRAINING_DIR/patch_256_pretraining/ --output_dir /path/to/TCGA_PRETRAINING_DIR/ckpts/pretrain/ --epochs 100